When is the best time of year to find a job

 Is it hard to find a job at the end of the year?

-It can be harder to find a job at the end of the year, as some companies may have already filled their open positions or may have a hiring freeze during the holiday season.
+It can be harder to find a job at the end of the year, as some companies may have already filled their open positions or may have a hiring freeze during the holiday season (unless it’s a seasonal job, of course).

 How far in advance to look for a job?

-It’s generally recommended to start looking for a job at least 2-3 months before you’re ready to leave your current job.
+It’s generally recommended to start looking for a job at least 2-3 months before you’re ready to leave your current job or graduate.

 This allows you to find the right opportunity and have enough time to go through the interview process, negotiate an offer, and give notice to your current employer, if necessary.